SAP-samples/teched2025-CS261/exercises/ex3/3_RealUserMonitoring_Exercises.md

 # Real User Monitoring Exercises

+**Info:** There are two types of exercises: "Use what you learnt", where you can apply what you previously learnt, and guided exercises.
+The solution for the "Use what you learnt" exercise is linked at the end of the page.

 ## 3.1 Front End Analysis
 Figure out which Front Ends are used most often.
 Have a look on Operations Systems and Web Browser